 Some changes require no more than an insignificant flick, a momentary pause followed by a slightly different action—a change.
-But many changes fight the momentum of habit, challenging past behaviors to implement new choice.
-These battles against directional force require commitment—continuous effort, concentrating on goals rather than momentary impulses.
-Without strong commitment, the powerful waves of addiction, habit and self-interest in the moment overpower the hopes of a better life.
-We weary in combat, giving way to momentum and return to unenlightened action.
+But many changes fight momentum, challenging past behaviors to implement new directions.
+These battles require commitment—continuous effort, concentrating on goals, and resisting momentary impulses.
+Without strong commitment, the powerful waves of addiction, habit and self-interest overpower hopes of a better life.
+We weary in combat, giving way to resistance and return to unenlightened action.

 A string of broken promises devalues commitments.
-When we use simple excuses as an avenue of escape, our directed life is sacrificed for the chaos of happenstance.
-Our partners, our friends and our family (not to mention our self) quickly learn that our promises of action are bargaining tools of the moment, offering no assurance for future action.
-For a few morsels of momentary fulfillment, the long-term rewards of trust are sacrificed, leaving the lonely wanderer without the great resource of others.
+When we use simple excuses as an adequate release from previous commitments, our directed life is sacrificed for the chaos of happenstance.
+Our partners, friends and family (not to mention our self) quickly learn that our promises for action are bargaining tools with no assurance for future action.
+For a few morsels of momentary fulfillment, the greater rewards of trust are sacrificed, leaving the lonely wanderer without the abundant resources given by others.

 "The unconsciously defined meaning of commitment leaves the couple disjointed, suspecting disconnection when no evidence exists."

 Commitments are necessary to flourish.
-They serve as the glue to connect hopes with action.
-They serve as the building blocks of trust, creating the security of intimacy.
-Without commitments our connections remain superficial, leaving us alone in the greatest times of need.
-Carefully and selectively commit to change, commit to others and commit to life.
+They connect hopes with action.
+They are the building blocks of trust, creating the security of intimacy.
+Without commitments, connections are superficial, risking sparse resources available from others in our greatest times of need.
+We should carefully and selectively commit to change and others.